Go to main content

 • Salary satisfaction rate measured in internal surveys (eNPS)

-Employee perception of compensation often goes beyond the pay slip alone.
-High-performing companies develop Total Reward Statements that synthesize all perceived benefits: salary, employee savings, pension, health insurance, days of paid leave, training, etc. These documents, when distributed through secure channels and electronically signed, build trust and reduce misunderstandings.
+Employee perception of compensation often goes beyond the payslip alone.
+High-performing companies develop Total Reward Statements that synthesize all perceived benefits: salary, employee savings, pension, health insurance, time off, training, etc. When distributed through secure channels and electronically signed, these documents strengthen trust and reduce misunderstandings.

-For companies wishing to discover available templates, Certyneo offers a library of ready-to-use and legally verified templates.
+For companies wishing to discover the HR contract and document templates available, Certyneo offers a library of ready-to-use and legally verified templates.

-Compensation management in companies is part of a dense legal framework, articulated between national and European law.
+Compensation management in business is part of a dense legal framework, articulated between national and European law.
 Every organization must master its sources to secure its practices.

 The employment contract is the primary source of compensation obligations.
-Under articles L.1221-1 and following of the Labor Code, compensation must be established by agreement between the parties, in compliance with legal and sectoral minima.
-Any modification of contractual compensation — even a raise — constitutes a modification of the employment contract requiring written employee agreement (article L.1221-1 and Court of Cassation case law).
+Under Articles L.1221-1 et seq. of the Labor Code, compensation must be fixed by agreement between the parties, in compliance with legal and conventional minimums.
+Any modification of contractual compensation — even an increase — constitutes a modification of the employment contract requiring the employee's written agreement (Article L.1221-1 and case law of the Court of Cassation).
 A formalized amendment is therefore essential.

-Dematerialization of salary amendments, raise letters, and profit-sharing agreements relies on articles 1366 and 1367 of the Civil Code, which recognize electronic writing the same probative value as paper writing, provided that the author's identity is assured and the document's integrity is guaranteed.
+The dematerialization of salary amendments, raise letters and profit-sharing agreements relies on Articles 1366 and 1367 of the Civil Code, which grant electronic documents the same probative value as paper documents, provided that the author's identity is assured and document integrity is guaranteed.

-At the European level, Regulation eIDAS No. 910/2014 (and its eIDAS 2.0 evolution underway) defines three levels of electronic signature:
+At European level, the eIDAS Regulation n°910/2014 (and its eIDAS 2.0 evolution currently being deployed) defines three levels of electronic signature:

-• SES (simple electronic signature): sufficient for routine HR documents
+• SES (simple electronic signature): sufficient for common HR documents

 • AES (advanced electronic signature): recommended for sensitive contractual amendments

-• QES (qualified electronic signature): highest level, legal equivalent of handwritten signature throughout the EU
+• QES (qualified electronic signature): highest level, legally equivalent to handwritten signature throughout the EU

-ETSI EN 319 132 technical standards (XAdES, PAdES, CAdES formats) govern interoperability and long-term archiving of electronic signatures.
+The technical standards ETSI EN 319 132 (XAdES, PAdES, CAdES formats) govern interoperability and long-term archiving of electronic signatures.

-Compensation data is personal data within the meaning of article 4 of GDPR Regulation No. 2016/679.
-Its processing requires explicit legal basis (article 6 GDPR), generally the execution of the employment contract.
-Data controllers must maintain a record of processing activities (article 30), guarantee limited retention periods (5 years after contract termination for pay slips), and document technical and organizational security measures.
+Compensation data constitutes personal data within the meaning of Article 4 of GDPR Regulation n°2016/679.
+Its processing requires an explicit legal basis (Article 6 GDPR), generally contract execution.
+Data controllers must maintain a record of processing activities (Article 30), guarantee limited retention periods (5 years after contract end for pay slips) and document technical and organizational security measures.

 Directive (EU) 2023/970 on salary transparency, whose transposition into French law was expected for June 2026, requires employers to objectively justify compensation gaps and guarantee employee access to comparative information.
-Non-compliance with reporting obligations exposes the company to significant administrative sanctions, as well as legal action initiated by staff representatives or national authorities.
+Failure to comply with reporting obligations exposes the company to significant administrative sanctions, as well as litigation initiated by staff representatives or national authorities.

-An industrial SME of approximately 180 employees, distributed across two production sites, managed until 2024 its annual raise campaigns through Excel files transmitted by email between site managers, management control, and HR management.
-This process generated an average of 6 to 8 weeks of delay between the management decision and employee signature of amendments, with a 12% document error rate.
+An industrial SME of approximately 180 employees, spread across two production sites, managed until 2024 its annual raise campaigns through Excel files transmitted by email between site managers, the accounting department and HR management.
+This process generated an average of 6 to 8 weeks of delay between the managerial decision and employee signature of amendments, with a document error rate of approximately 12%.

-By deploying an HRIS with compensation management module coupled with an electronic signature solution, the SME reduced this delay to 10 business days, reduced document errors to less than 2%, and gained approximately 3 days per campaign on administrative tasks.
-All signed amendments are automatically archived with probative value compliant with eIDAS regulations.
+By deploying an HRIS with compensation management module coupled with an electronic signature solution, the SME reduced this delay to 10 business days, reduced document errors to less than 2% and gained approximately 3 person-days per campaign on administrative tasks.
+All signed amendments are automatically archived with probative value compliant with the eIDAS regulation.

-A consulting firm specialized in compensation management, with about fifteen consultants, produced for its clients salary benchmark reports and classification grids accompanied by engagement letters and confidentiality agreements to sign manually.
-Return times for these documents sometimes reached 3 weeks, blocking the start of assignments.
+A firm specializing in compensation consulting, with about fifteen consultants, produced for its clients salary benchmark reports and classification grids accompanied by engagement letters and confidentiality agreements to sign manually.
+Returns of these documents sometimes took 3 weeks, blocking project launches.

 By integrating electronic signature into its client process, the firm reduced this delay to less than 48 hours on average.
-The rate of administrative file completion before mission start increased from 65% to 97%, significantly improving cash flow and client satisfaction.
-The firm's consultants also benefited from approximately 40% reduction in time devoted to administrative follow-up of signatures.
+The rate of completion of administrative files before project launch increased from 65% to 97%, significantly improving cash flow and client satisfaction.
+The firm's consultants also benefited from a reduction of approximately 40% of time spent on administrative follow-up of signatures.

-A distribution group with approximately 1,200 employees distributed across about thirty retail locations faced significant heterogeneity in its variable compensation practices: store managers had great latitude in bonus distribution, generating perceived inequalities and growing legal risk in light of directive 2023/970 on salary transparency.
+A retail group with approximately 1,200 employees spread across about thirty stores faced significant heterogeneity in its variable compensation practices: store managers had considerable latitude in bonus attribution, generating perceived inequalities and growing legal risk regarding Directive 2023/970 on salary transparency.

-After an audit of its compensation policy and implementation of standardized bonus grids by job category, the group deployed a centralized management tool allowing each manager to enter performance data and automatically generate the corresponding bonus document, submitted to dual validation (HR + management) before electronic sending to the employee.
-The number of salary claims decreased by 55% in one year, and the group's gender equality index improved by 8 points.
+After auditing its compensation policy and implementing standardized bonus grids by job category, the group deployed a centralized management tool allowing each manager to enter performance data and automatically generate the corresponding bonus document, subject to dual validation (HR + management) before electronic delivery to the employee.
+The number of salary claims decreased by 55% over one year, and the group's gender equality index improved by 8 points.

 Conclusion

-Business compensation management in 2026 is at the intersection of multiple challenges: talent attractiveness, European regulatory compliance, internal equity, and operational efficiency.
-Building a robust compensation policy requires mastering all components of total compensation, anticipating new salary transparency obligations, and digitalizing documentary processes to gain agility and legal security.
+Compensation management in enterprises in 2026 is at the crossroads of multiple challenges: talent attractiveness, European regulatory compliance, internal equity and operational efficiency.
+Building a robust compensation policy involves mastering all components of total compensation, anticipating new salary transparency obligations and digitalizing documentary processes to gain agility and legal security.

-Electronic signature plays a key role in this transformation: it accelerates formalization of amendments, guarantees probative value of documents, and considerably reduces the administrative burden on HR teams.
+Electronic signature plays a key role in this transformation: it accelerates the formalization of amendments, guarantees the probative value of documents and significantly reduces the administrative burden on HR teams.

-Certyneo accompanies you in the complete digitalization of your compensation processes, from document generation to secure archiving.
-Contact us or request a personalized demonstration tailored to your HR challenges.
+Certyneo assists you in the complete digitalization of your compensation processes, from document generation to secure archiving.
+Discover our pricing or contact our team for a personalized demonstration tailored to your HR challenges.

 Try Certyneo for free